w3f/General-Grants-Program/grants/speculative/club_messaging.md

 ```

 ### An overview of the technology stack to be used
-+ DID is used as the address of the instant messenger, it generated on the user's device in stead of central server.
++ DID is used as the address of the instant messenger, it is generated on the user's device in stead of central server.
 It can also be any address in a Ethereum wallet and it need the signature of the walller.
 + The Audio/Vedio and Data communicate is done by WebRTC, which is an open source project from Google.
 With WebRTC, you can add real-time communication capabilities to your application that works on top of an open standard.